Lower Dolpo Trek

 During trek your main luggage will be carried by porters.
 You simply carry a day pack with water bottle, camera, sun-screen, spare jacket, etc. - a small load that allows full enjoyment of the trek.
 A trek bag is ideal for your main luggage, plus a small lockable bag for travel clothes or anything that you do not need during trek which you can leave at hotel’s locker room/safe deposit box in Kathmandu for free of charge.
 Weight allowance at Nepal’s domestic airlines is 15 Kgs, excess weight is chargeable at USD 1 or more per Kilo depending on sectors.

-The best seasons to trek in the upper Dolpo region are Autumn (from mid-September till November end) and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher everyday.
 The nights are cold (between -10 C and 5C) but the days are sunny and hot (between 10C to 20C).The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
 Dolpo region being located in rain shadow area it may be possible to trek during monsoon but domestic flights are often disrupted by heavy monsoon cloud and rain.
+March, April, October and November are the most popular and favored months for traveling.
+Please choose the time that is convenient for you.

 We supply a medical bag with standard medicines prescribed by trekking doctors and a user’s manual.
 Since our staffs/guides are not qualified for suggesting medications to western clients, we would request you to use the medicines upon your own risk.
 It is safer and more reliable if you have your own medicine kit and not depend on what we have.